CCFR offers a variety of community safety and education programs.

 - Proper fitting of bicycle helmets for children and adults by specially trained firefighters

 - Fire truck display and safety information for neighborhood events

 Citizen Fire Academy

-- Learn and experience what it is like to be a CCFR firefighter during this hands-on, eight-week course on Wednesday evenings beginning Sept.
-9, 2015.
-Participants must live within the CCFR district, bet at least 21 years old, provide proof of health insurance and sign a waiver release.
+- Learn and experience what it is like to be a CCFR firefighter during this hands-on, eight-week course.
+Participants must live within the CCFR district, be at least 21 years old, provide proof of health insurance and sign a waiver release.
 A $25 administration fee helps cover the costs of the program; the course will only be held if the minimum number of participants sign up.
-Interested individuals should email engineer Brian Beasley or call him at (636) 970-9700.
+Interested individuals should email us or call at 636.970.9700.